MicrosoftDocs/microsoft-style-guide/styleguide/acronyms.md

 ## Only use acronyms that your audience is familiar with

-The A–Z word list has guidelines for many common acronyms, and some acronyms are so widely used that they're in *[The American Heritage Dictionary](https://ahdictionary.com/).*
+The A–Z word list has guidelines for many common acronyms, and some acronyms are so widely used that they're in *[Merriam-Webster Dictionary](https://merriam-webster.com/).*

 ## If you have to use an acronym, also spell out the term for clarity